armaghan84/ImageDownloaderWithProgress/README.md

-This iOS application demonstrates multithreading by downloading three random images from Google simultaneously and displaying their individual download progress bars in real time.
+This iOS application demonstrates multithreading by downloading three random images and displaying their individual download progress bars in real time.
 Each image download runs on a separate thread, ensuring smooth and efficient parallel execution.
 This project highlights the use of URLSession, GCD (Grand Central Dispatch), and UI updates on the main thread for a responsive user interface.

 🔧 Features: